TiciaChance/swift-arrayIteration-readme/README.md

 ```

 For the first `numbers` array, you use the `let` keyword as you don't want to change the values in the array.
 As you don't know what the values of the second `squaredNumbers` array will be yet, you initialize it first with no values.
 Inside the `for in` loop you generate the square of the value at the current index of the array and assign it to another unchanging variable.
 The next line introduces something called a _method_, which you can think of as a pre-written convenient way of performing actions on something.
 In this particular case `.append` adds a new value to the end of the `squaredNumbers` array.

+In the first iteration of the `for in` loop, `number`, which is of type `Int`, will have a value of 1\.
+The value of `number` is then squared (1 _1), assigned to the `squaredNumber` constant, and appended to the `squaredNumbers` array.
+During the second iteration, `number` will have a value of 2 and the squared value will be 4 (2_ 2).
+This value is then assigned to a `squaredNumber` constant and appended to the `squaredNumbers` array.
+The same process continues until the array is fully iterated.

 This last example introduced a couple of new concepts, if you want to understand better what a line of code is doing then feel free to add `print` and `if` statements to inspect values (this is called 'debugging').
 For example to see the value of `squaredNumber` you could add `print (squaredNumber)` inside the loop.